ilyasotkov/learning-kubernetes/labs/kubernetes-intro.md

 - A highly-available, production-grade application or service running in a cloud

-## Compare Kubernetes to non-containerized infrastructure
+## Compare Kubernetes to hosting non-containerized software

 If you're wondering how using Kubernetes compares to hosting non-containerized apps and services, here are two comparison tables, for both private on-premises infrastructure and public cloud infrastructure: